Photovoice

 Photovoice is a qualitative research method where photographs and narratives are gathered by community members to guide community actions.
-It is used in community based participatory research such as community development, international development, public health, and education.
+It is used in community-based participatory research such as community development, international development, public health, and education.

-Participants are asked to express their points of view or represent their communities by photographing anything significant to them related to the project's research themes.
-Common research themes include community concerns, assets, social issues, and health barriers.
-The photographer then generates a narrative about how the photo relates to the project theme.
+Participants are asked to express their point of view, or represent their community, by photographing anything significant related to the project's research themes.
+Common research themes include: community concerns, assets, social issues, and health barriers.
+The photographer then writes a narrative about how the picture relates to the project theme.
 Communities can then use this gathered research to guide the development of solutions and programs.

 Background

-Photovoice was developed in 1992 by Caroline C. Wang of the University of Michigan and Mary Ann Burris, Program Officer for Women's Health at the Ford Foundation in Beijing, China.
-Its development was based on the idea that images and words can effectively express community and individual needs, problems, and desires.
-Photovoice was influenced by documentary photography, the concept of empowerment, and feminist theory; it was also informed by the promotion of health education and Paulo Freire's work, Pedagogy of the Oppressed, including his idea of critical consciousness.
-Wang and Burris stated how "Freire noted that one means of enabling people to think critically about their community, and to begin discussing the everyday social and political forces that influence their lives, was the visual image...
-Photovoice takes this concept one step further so that the images of the community are made by the people themselves."
+Photovoice was developed in 1992 by Caroline C. Wang of the University of Michigan and Mary Ann Burris, a program officer for women’s health at the Ford Foundation in Beijing, China.
+The method is based on the premise that images, combined with participant narratives, can be used to express community and individual needs, concerns, and priorities.

+The approach draws on several intellectual traditions, including documentary photography, theories of empowerment, and feminist theory.
+It is also informed by participatory health education practices and the work of Paulo Freire, particularly his concept of critical consciousness as described in Pedagogy of the Oppressed.
+Wang and Burris noted that Freire emphasized the use of visual images as a means of encouraging critical reflection on social and political forces shaping everyday life, and that Photovoice extends this idea by enabling community members to create the images themselves.

-Photovoice was first used with rural women in Yunnan Province, China, to influence the policies and programs affecting them.
-Since then, the method has been used in different settings and with various populations, such as by refugees in San Diego seeking in-person medical interpretation options, by homeless adults in Ann Arbor, Michigan, by Claudia Mitchell to support community health workers and teachers in rural South Africa, and by Laura S. Lorenz of the Heller School for Social Policy and Management at Brandeis University in her work with brain injury survivors.
+Photovoice was first implemented with rural women in Yunnan Province, China, where it was used to inform government policies and programs affecting their lives.
+Since its initial application, the method has been adapted for use in a range of contexts and populations.
+Documented applications include work with refugees in San Diego seeking access to in-person medical interpretation services, homeless adults in Ann Arbor, Michigan, community health workers and teachers in rural South Africa, and individuals living with brain injury.